 When shopping for solar panels, you’ll see them arranged by several different classifiers.

 The first typically pertains to installation.
 Generally, solar panels fall under either “portable” or “permanent” installations.
 Permanent rooftop installations using rigid solar panels are standard for commercial buildings and houses.
-Portable installations are more common for recreational use, such as camping or motorhomes.
+Portable installations are more common for recreational use, such as camping or RVs.

 Solar panels come in different structural classifications: flexible, portable, or rigid.
 Most standard rooftop installations are rigid.
 They’re permanently mounted to a roof or other surface.
 Portable solar panels are more compact and can fold down into smaller sizes, making them easy to take anywhere.
 Flexible solar panels are typically made from plastic and laminate, weigh significantly less than rigid panels, and lend themselves to installation on curved or irregular surfaces.
 Flexible solar panels usually produce less solar power, are less durable, and degrade faster.
-However, they can be an invaluable part of some solar installations — particularly for boats and motorhomes.
+However, they can be an invaluable part of some solar installations — particularly for boats and RVs.

 Solar panels are also classified by rated power output, measured in watts (w).
 Someone looking to power their house might be interested in 400W rigid solar panels.
 The higher the wattage, the more power the panels produce.